 where Rx{th}^{PE} is the receiver sensitivity threshold for PE packets, it should be set as the maximum of (16) and (17).
-The purpose of (16) and (17) is to ensure that the PE packets sent out by other interfering links or potentially interfering links within the IntRange can be received, so that the required information needed to execute steps 2 and 3 in Subsection A can be obtained from the PE packets.
+The purpose of (16) and (17) is to ensure that the PE packets sent out by other interfering links or potentially interfering links within the IntRange can be received, so that the required information needed to execute steps 2 and 3 in per-iteration power adjustment can be obtained from the PE packets.
+The reader is referred to Appendix I for the formal proof that (16) and (17) can ensure that a node can gather the required power adjustment algorithm.